drcscodes/drcs.codes/content/professional-python/slides/intro-python.md

 title: Introduction to Python
 ---

-## Intensive Python
+## Professional Python

-- Faced-paced coverage of core Python
+- Faced-paced coverage of core Python.
-- Assumes you know programming principles
-  - Not necessarily in Python
+- Assumes you know programming principles, not necessarily in Python
 - Goes deeper into the Python language than a Python-based CS1 course
+- The video for each lesson is about 30 minutes.
+  - Each lesson should take you 45-60 minutes if you pause the video and do the active reviews when asked.
+- Each exercise should take you an hour or less.
+- Projects should take you two to 10 hours.

+If you do each lesson -- watching the video and pausing to do the active reviews -- and at least one exercise after each lesson, you will have a firm grasp of Python.
+Doing the projects as well will make you an even stronger Python programmer ready to join a professional team as a junior programmer.

+- Altogether this course should take you 20 to 40 hours.

 ## Python gives you wings!